 On the other hand, if you're buying a second home, you can't deduct the loan points in the year you pay them.
 But you can still deduct them gradually over the life of the loan.
 That means you can deduct 1/30th of the points each year if it's a 30-year mortgage.
 That's $33 a year for each $1,000 of points you paid — not much, maybe, but don't throw it away.

 When you refinance, you also typically have to deduct any points you pay ratably over the life of the new loan.
-However, in the year you pay off the loan — because you sell the house or refinance again — you get to deduct all as-yet-undeducted points.
+However, if you use part of the refinanced mortgage proceeds to substantially improve your primary home, you can deduct the part of the points related to the improvement in the year you paid them if certain requirements are met (you can deduct the rest of the points over the life of the loan).
+Also, in the year you pay off the refinance loan (e.g., because you sell the house or refinance again), you get to deduct all as-yet-undeducted points.
 There's one exception to this sweet rule: If you refinance a second time with the same lender, you add the points paid on the latest loan to the leftovers from the previous refinancing, then deduct that amount gradually over the life of the new loan.
 A pain?
 Yes, but at least you'll be compensated for the hassle.

 There's one last catch, and it applies whether you're deducting points in the year you paid them or over the life of the loan.
 You must itemize to claim the deduction.
-(Because the standard deduction was nearly doubled by the 2017 tax reform law, most people don't itemize.)
-Itemizers must report deductible points on line 8a or 8c of Schedule A (Form 1040).
+(Most people take the standard deduction instead of itemizing.)
+For 2020 returns, itemizers must report deductible points on line 8a or 8c of Schedule A (Form 1040).

 Mortgage Insurance Premium Deduction